How to Make Money in Stocks

 Image via Flickr by vishpool

-Many new traders are under the impression that you buy when a stock is priced low, sell when its value increases, and enjoy a tidy profit.
+Many new traders are under the impression that making money in the stock market is as easy as buying low, selling high, and then collecting a tidy profit.
 But this is an oversimplification of how trades are made, and thinking the process is this simple can prove costly.

-Also, stocks don’t just make money for their holders by being sold at a higher price than initially purchased.
-You’re also entitled to quarterly dividends — a share of the profits that aren’t reinvested or otherwise spent to improve the company — with some types of stock.
+Also, it’s worth pointing out that stocks don’t just make money for their holders by being sold at a higher price than they were initially purchased.
+Shareholders are also entitled to quarterly dividends — a share of the profits that aren’t reinvested or otherwise spent to improve the company — with some types of stock.

 What Happens When You Purchase Stock?